President and CEO

 Yuki holds a Bachelor of Commerce degree from McGill University.
 Having lived in Japan for over 8 years, Yuki is fluent in Japanese and has a deep understanding of Japanese culture.
 Yuki enjoys living in the San Francisco Bay Area and enjoys all the quirks it has to offer.

-Lindsay Sonnett joined the WCG team in 2018 and brings nearly 10 years of experience in nonprofit consulting, philanthropy, and community organizing.
+Lindsay Sonnett joined the WCG team in 2018 and brings more than 10 years of experience in nonprofit consulting, philanthropy, and community organizing.
 She has played an integral role in several nonprofit start-ups, and has expertise in program development, volunteer management, community engagement, and event planning.
 Prior to her work in the nonprofit sector, Lindsay worked as a public health trainer with the Peace Corps in West Africa.
 Lindsay is deeply committed to workforce housing advocacy in the New Hampshire Seacoast region.
-She currently serves on the boards of the Town of Exeter Housing Advisory Committee, Town of Exeter Communications Committee, Workforce Housing Coalition of the Greater Seacoast and the Headwaters Foundation.
+She currently serves on the boards of the Town of Exeter Housing Advisory Committee, Town of Exeter Communications Committee, Workforce Housing Coalition of the Greater Seacoast, and the Headwaters Foundation.
 Lindsay also enjoys supporting local nonprofits through pro-bono event planning and fundraising.

 Lindsay holds a Bachelor of Arts degree in Political Science and Urban Planning from Virginia Tech.
 An avid traveler, she has lived and worked in Togo, New Zealand, France, and Italy.
 She has a working proficiency in Togolese French and still speaks some Moba (a tribal language from Togo).
 In her free time, you can find Lindsay and her husband hiking in the White Mountains of New Hampshire.